Creating a Remote Server Configuration

 For FTP server, type your password and select the Save password checkbox to have PhpStorm remember it.

-To access the host through a password, choose Password from the Authentication type list, specify the password, and select the Save password checkbox to have PhpStorm remember it.
+Password: to access the host with a password.
+Specify the password, and select the Save password checkbox to save the password in PhpStorm.

-- To use SSH authentication via a key pair, choose Key pair (OpenSSH or PuTTY).
-To apply this authentication method, you need to have your private key on the client machine and your public key on the remote server you connect to.
-PhpStorm supports private keys generated using the OpenSSH utility.
+Key pair (OpenSSH or PuTTY): to use SSH authentication with a key pair.
+To apply this authentication method, you must have a private key on the client machine and a public key on the remote server.
+PhpStorm supports private keys that are generated with the OpenSSH utility.

 Specify the path to the file where your private key is stored and type the passphrase (if any) in the corresponding fields.
 To have PhpStorm remember the passphrase, select the Save passphrase checkbox.